 By doing a combo of only two meals a day and absolutely no snacking, you will actually correct insulin resistance.
 If you’re getting too hungry throughout the day, you can add more fat to that first meal, so that you can go longer without food and without starving.

 So, no, you don’t even want healthy snacking.
 No carrot sticks, no salad vegetables as snacks, no protein.
 You don’t want to trigger the release of insulin that happens right before and while you eat, if you really want to lose weight.

 6 ounces of protein might sound like a lot but it’s not.
 A three ounce serving is about the size of a deck of cards, a six ounce serving, more like a hockey puck.

-You want to avoid too much protein in your diet right now, if you really want to lose weight.
-See, too much protein increases insulin.
-So, smaller amounts of protein are what you want, not large ones, and only two times a day, period.
+Avoid too much protein in your diet right now if you really want to lose weight.
+See, having too much protein increases insulin.
+So, smaller amounts of protein should be what you want, not the large ones, and only two times a day, period.

 You really need seven to ten cups of vegetables a day.
 Why?

 One of the most crucial minerals we need is potassium, and it’s hard to get that RDA for potassium.
 Our RDA for this mineral is 4 700 grams a day.

 A regular sized banana has only 420 grams of potassium.
 So you could eat 11 bananas and thoroughly wreck your diet, or you could do what’s wise, and get your potassium from vegetables.
 Only a half cup of greens like kale or spinach and you get nearly 500 mg.
 Other great places to look for high potassium are in just a few sprigs of parsley (which has 1080 mg), yams, and lima beans.

 Build crucial stomach acids that help us absorb minerals and digest proteins